Context-Dependent Time-Energy Uncertainty Relations from Projective Quantum Measurements: Three-Level System with Detuned Rabi Coupling

 in the basis $\{|0\rangle, |1\rangle, |2\rangle\}$, where $\Omega_1$ and $\Omega_2$ are Rabi frequencies and $\Delta$ is the common detuning.
 We initialize the system in state $|0\rangle$ and define a projective measurement on the target state $|2\rangle$.
 Thus, from equation \eqref{Eq:TFdistrib:General}, we find that the time-of-flow distribution is given by

-Solving the Schrödinger equation numerically using QuTiP, we obtain an oscillatory $\pi(t)$ due to coherent transitions, normalized over a suitable time window.
+Solving the Schrödinger equation numerically using QuTiP, we obtain an oscillatory $\pi(t)$ due to coherent transitions, {normalized over a suitable time window $[0,t_f]$.
+We choose the final time to be the Rabi oscillation $t_f = 2\pi/\Omega$, where $\Omega=\sqrt{\Omega_1^2+\Omega_2^2+\Delta^2}$ to maximize the population in the target state}.
 The standard deviation $\Delta \mathcal{T}$ of the TF distribution and the energy uncertainty $\Delta H$ of the initial state are computed and compared to the bound in equation \ref{Eq:TimeUncertaintyRelation:General}, see Figure \ref{Fig:Rabi}.
 This three-level system offers a concrete setting to examine how quantum control parameters influence the temporal profile of transitions.
-The three-level system offers a concrete setting to examine how quantum control parameters influence the temporal profile of transitions.
 In particular, we observe in Fig.~\ref{Fig:Rabi} (right panel) that increasing the detuning \( \Delta \) leads to a narrower TF distribution, reflected in a decreasing uncertainty \( \Delta \mathcal{T} \).
 While large detuning typically reduces population transfer and slows down dynamics, it also suppresses coherent oscillations, effectively filtering out intermediate transitions and sharpening the observed timing distribution.
 As a result, the uncertainty product \( \Delta \mathcal{T} \cdot \Delta H \) decreases and continues to satisfy the bound~\eqref{Eq:TimeUncertaintyRelation:General}, with tightest saturation near resonance.
 This illustrates how the TF distribution captures the interplay between coherent driving and measurement-defined timing in discrete quantum systems.
 Importantly, the product \( \Delta \mathcal{T} \cdot \Delta H \) continues to satisfy the bound~\eqref{Eq:TimeUncertaintyRelation:General} across the full range of \( \Delta \), and approaches the bound most closely in the regime of resonant or near-resonant driving $\Delta =0$.
 This demonstrates the sensitivity of the TF framework to interference effects and coherent control parameters, highlighting its utility in characterizing not only fundamental uncertainty but also practical limits on quantum timing precision in driven systems.